 There are some visual anomalies, but most of the image accurately represents the area.
-Note that this image is a representation of what the area looked like over the loaded time range, so from 1 February, 2018, to 15 March, 2018.
+Note that this image is a representation of what the area looked like over the loaded time range, so from the 1st of February, 2018, to the 15th of March, 2018.